Mehmet-Polat-TT/Mehmet-Polat-TT/README.md

 -Hi
      I’m @Mehmet-Polat-TT
 -    I’m interested in Software Engineering
--    I’m currently a Software Engineering student
+-    I’m currently a Software Engineering student at gelisim university(First year/01.10.2024)
--    A funny fact is that my school started on 01.10.2024 so I am a bit inexperienced

 <!---
 Mehmet-Polat-TT/Mehmet-Polat-TT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.